Indian Geography: Size & Location- 2 Notes | Study Geography for UPSC CSE - UPSC

 Oceans, the anomalies are positive poleward from about 40° latitude and negative towards the equator.

-➢Pressure Atmospheric pressure depends primarily on three factors:
+Pressure Atmospheric pressure depends primarily on three factors:

-➢Combined Influence of Rotation and Temperature on Pressure
+Combined Influence of Rotation and Temperature on Pressure

 Low temperatures at the poles result in the contraction of air and hence the development of high pressure.

-Air blowing away from the poles crosses parallels which are getting longer.
+Air blowing away from the poles crosses parallels that are getting longer.
 It, therefore, spreads out to occupy greater space, that is, it expands and its pressure falls.
 These low pressure belts become noticeable along parallels 60° N and 60° S. As air moves away from the poles, more air moves in from higher levels to take its place.
 Some of this comes from the rising low pressure air in latitudes 60° N and 60° S.

 Air rising at the equator spreads out and moves towards the poles.
 As it does so it crosses parallels which are getting shorter and it has to occupy less space.
 It contracts and its pressure rises.
-This happens near to latitudes 30° N and 30° S and in these latitudes the air begins to sink, thus, building up the high pressure belts of these latitudes.
+This happens near latitudes 30° N and 30° S and in these latitudes the air begins to sink, thus, building up the high pressure belts of these latitudes.
 These are called the Horse Latitude High Pressures.

 They blow from the Polar High Pressures to the Temperate Low Pressures.